winitzki/scall/tutorial/programming_dhall.md

 But in this example, the result of applying the function `f` will no longer change after the second iteration, and the loop can be stopped early.
 The current Haskell and Scala implementations of Dhall will detect that and complete running this code quite quickly.

-In the next subsections, we will show some examples of algorithms implemented via `Natural/fold`.
+The next subsections will show some examples of iterative algorithms implemented via `Natural/fold`.

 ### Factorial